HoGentTIN/dsai-labs/README.md

 The idea is that you make a copy of this repository (using the Github Classroom link you get during the first classes) and keep your own solutions in that repository.

+**BEWARE that your personal repository will be deleted after the end of this academic year, so be sure to always keep a local clone!**

 The repository is divided according to the different modules in the course.
 In each directory you will find a `README.md` containing the assignments.
 The directory `data/` contains all the datasets you need (and don't have to download from the Internet).